Skip to main content

 Professional Sharpening Techniques

-When using COMBb2's sharpen tool, begin with conservative settings and gradually increase intensity until you achieve the desired effect.
-The tool processes your image entirely in your browser, ensuring your photos never leave your device while providing professional-grade results.
+When using COMBb2's sharpen tool, begin with conservative settings and gradually increase intensity.
+The tool processes your image entirely in your browser, ensuring your photos never leave your device.

 Avoiding Common Sharpening Mistakes

+The biggest mistake is over-sharpening, which creates obvious halos around edges.
 Always sharpen at your final output size.
-If you're preparing images for web use, resize first using COMBb2's resize tool, then apply sharpening to compensate for any softness introduced during the resizing process.
+If you're preparing images for web use, resize first, then apply sharpening.

 Conclusion